oneeve8/kobble-data/content/feamber.md

 In my house there are many mansions... scripture

-John 14:2 *In my Father’s house are many rooms; if that were not so, would I have told you that I am going there to
+John 14:2 *In my Father’s house are many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?”

 I believe so...
 Do you?